- How long will I have to stay?

 To make a referral, call us at 270-886-1919 or toll-free at 877-281-4177 and ask for the admissions department.
 Our assessment team will guide you and ask a few questions to determine how best to help.
-Assessments are free and confidential.
+Assessments are offered at no cost and are confidential.

 - How do I know if someone is eligible for treatment at Cumberland Hall?

 If you or a loved one are experiencing the following, please give us a call:

 - Dealing with implication of autism, developmental delays, bullying and related behavior